-If you’ve applied for student finance before, you won’t have to send in any further evidence to support your application unless there has been a change in your circumstances - for example, to your household income or your marital status.
+If you’ve applied for student finance before, you won’t have to send in any further evidence to support your application unless there has been a change in your circumstances.

-Full-time students can save time by applying online for the 2014/2015 academic year.
+Full-time students can apply online for the 2014/2015 academic year.
 All the relevant information from your previous application will be available online, even if you applied on paper last time.

 Alternatively, you can download and fill in application form PR1.
 For some types of extra support, you’ll need to complete a separate form on paper.

 - PR1 Application for Student Finance for continuing students 2014/15 (PDF 625 KB)(studentfinanceni website)

 - Continuing Students - Notes for Student Finance application 2014/15 (PDF 992KB) (studentfinanceni website)